 Obtain a valid visa (Non-local students)

-All non-local students must obtain a student visa, or other valid visa/entry permit, from the Immigration Department (ImmD) to study in Hong Kong.
-Please submit the application for student visa via the University Student Visa Application System.
+All non-local students must obtain a student visa, or other valid visas/entry permits, from the Immigration Department (ImmD) to study in Hong Kong.
+Please submit the application for a student visa via the University Student Visa Application System.
 You may click here for more information.

 For accompanying dependents, please refer to the ImmD's website and submit a separate application for entry permit to the Immigration Department directly.